India’s COVID-19 fatalities top 100,000, behind US, Brazil

 Overall numbers also show that India’s urban districts have so far accounted for nearly 80% of the death toll, but health experts have warned of a “slow burn” surge in the country’s vast hinterlands.

 “India has an inadequate health system, which is lopsided and unjustly distributed.
-The virus exacerbated these problems in India’s cities and the rural areas will soon face the same,” said John.
-“We should have prepared better.”
+The virus exacerbated these problems in India’s cities and the rural areas will soon face the same,” John said.

 Even as the numbers keep rising, India’s senior health officials have used the COVID-19 fatality rate of 1.56%, which is nearly half of the global one, as evidence of its success in fighting the pandemic and a basis for relaxing restrictions and reopening the economy.

 India also has the highest number of recovered patients in the world.
-More than 5.4 million people have been cured with the recovery rate of more than 83%, according to the Health Ministry.
+More than 5.4 million people have recovered, a rate of more than 83% of those infected, according to the Health Ministry.

-With the second-highest caseload in the world, the crisis facing the country stands in stark contrast to Modi’s claim before the March lockdown that “the battle against coronavirus will take 21 days.”
+With the second-most reported infections in the world, the crisis India faces stands in stark contrast to Modi’s claim before the March lockdown that “the battle against coronavirus will take 21 days.”

-Public health experts say the disorderly lockdown, which led millions of migrant workers to flee from cities to villages, possibly carrying the virus with them, further complicated the fight against the pandemic, undercutting the country’s feeble health care system’s ability to cope with the rising infections.
+Public health experts say a disorderly lockdown, which led millions of migrant workers to flee from cities to villages, possibly carrying the virus with them, further complicated the fight against the virus.

 Still, India is preparing to reopen cinemas and entertainment parks with limited capacity beginning Oct.
 15, in an effort to revive the economy.